 Feeding and attractants ban – affects the six southeast counties listed below.
 Note that Wabasha County was added in 2018.
 All feed and natural or artificial attractants are prohibited.
 This is the only area in Minnesota where CWD is known to exist in wild deer.

 - Southeastern counties: Fillmore, Houston, Mower, Olmsted, Wabasha and Winona.

 Feeding and attractant bans are in place across the state to prevent concentrations of wild deer in areas with a higher risk for CWD.
 These are precautionary steps DNR took after CWD-positive deer were found both in the wild and on deer farms.
 Feeding bans encompass wider areas because food sources can concentrate deer and allow for close contact – one of the mechanisms for CWD spread.

 - Feed is defined as salt, minerals, grains, fruits, vegetables, nuts, hay or other food that is capable of attracting or enticing deer.

 - Attractant is defined as cervid urine, blood, gland oil, feces or other bodily fluids.
-This includes products such as bottled estrus and mock scrape drips.
+This includes natural or artificial products such as bottled estrus and mock scrape drips.

 People who feed birds or small mammals must do so in a manner that prevents deer access.
 Place the food at least six feet above ground level.
 Food placed as a result of normal agricultural practices is generally exempt from the feeding ban.
 Cattle operators should take steps that minimize contact between deer and cattle.